 [Outdated stock photo of Ben Thanh Market and Quach Thi Trang Square.]

 Having such a large surface area in the middle of the city has given the urban railway planners an unprecedented opportunity to build a large preplanned station.
 It’s unusual for a new metro to start by building such a big interchange, and even now a metro station with three lines is a rarity in Southeast Asia.
+This will be one of the the biggest urban rail transit stations in Southeast Asia.

 [The roundabout before it closed.
 Photo via nomadicnotes.com.]